-One of the trends related to consumer data are regulations on how personally identifiable information (PII) is protected.
+One of the trends related to consumer data is regulations on how personal identifiable information (PII) is protected.
 The most recognizable examples are the GDPR and the more recent California Consumer Protection Act (CCPA).

 Consumer data (PII)

 Organizations collect a variety of data on consumers.
 What emerged in the research we conducted with 800 IT and business leaders is the type of data, how much of it is stored and tied back to the industry.
 What also emerged is the reliance on hard copies for storing and email for sharing.

 As consumers, it’s easy to put our heads in the sand when it comes to how much data we are sharing across many organizations.
 But, as digital breaches and malicious attacks become the norm, it’s time to pay attention—to where, what and who is protecting it.

 A deeper look into PII

 Seventy percent of Healthcare and Government agencies store PII.
 In fact, for healthcare organizations, there is even more sensitive data to consider—healthcare records.
 Consider your visits to healthcare providers.
 What type of data do you share about yourself, your children, your family?
 48% of survey respondents confirmed they track customer and patient behavior, and most of the data, 84%, is provided by the customer or patient themselves.

 Customers (including patients) are unlikely to be aware of what and how much data companies hold on them.
 They are hopeful that organizations’ approaches to storing customer data are secure and centralized, and when necessary, those organizations can easily comply with customers’ requests to access all their data.
 As part of GDPR, customers have the right to access all their data and the right to be forgotten.